The Flats, Ingraham Glacier, Mount Rainier – 10:00 p.m.

 - Safety.
 No stumbling around in dark, unfamiliar, potentially consequential terrain.
 Remember that safe, soft snow can freeze solid at night, presenting a slick and dangerous surface!

 - Consideration of Others.
 No slamming shelter doors, unzipping zippers, letting cold air in (on entry and exit!).
 Your tent mates will thank you!

 - More Sleep.
 Better rest means better physical performance, since dehydration to avoid peeing at night is not an option.

 - Comfort.
 You never leave the warmth of your tent, don’t have to pull cold boots on, and get back to sleep quickly.
 Let’s be honest.
 We all sleep better with empty bladders.

 As far as materials go, any wide-mouth bottle will do.
-Some like a 28 oz Gatorade bottle, which you can drink en-route to the trailhead and save empty.
+Some like a 28 oz Gatorade bottle (lightweight!), which you can drink en-route to the trailhead and save empty.
 Some people use Nalgenes.
 Still others like to use the collapsible version, which can be very compact.
 If opting for collapsible bottles, we recommend at least a 1.5 liter capacity container!
 Whatever container you choose, just be sure you can tell it apart from your drinking bottles for obvious reasons.
-A duct tape wrap is nice because you can feel the difference in the dark.
+A duct tape wrap around the designated bottle is nice because you can feel the difference in the dark.

 Skills are Learned

 Most don’t arrive for their first climb proficient and comfortable with using a pee bottle and pee funnel.
 Practice with these items is critical before your trip!
 You do not want to use a pee bottle nor pee funnel for the first time time high on a mountain.
 If you’re short on time to get to the wilderness, the shower is a great practice venue.
 Unfortunately, we have seen many attempt to use a pee bottle and pee funnel for the first time with messy results.
 It is difficult and demoralizing to attempt to clean up a misfire.